All the Way Back to Liverpool

 All the Way Back to Liverpool is a 2012 German–British documentary film directed by Chandra Fleig which has been released as a music webisode in 2014.

 It features the work of award-winning music producer Mike Crossey, singer-songwriter Lucy Styles, Paul Crowe and Ian McMillan both former members of the band The Aeroplanes.

 The documentary shows a group of musicians and friends as they write, rehearse and record new material and shows the creative process of music production and songwriting from the initial idea to the final product.

-The film was made by German filmmaker and musician Chandra Fleig who lived in Liverpool at the end of the 90s and studied at the Liverpool Institute of Performing Arts.
+The film was made by German filmmaker and musician Chandra Fleig, who lived in Liverpool at the end of the 1990s and studied at the Liverpool Institute for Performing Arts.